No Early Rush To Change Airlines, But Observers See Problems

 The government has investigated small airlines and has revoked the operating licenses of some minor carriers, but analysts said this was the first inquiry involving major U.S. airlines.

 Texas Air’s airlines together account for 20 percent of all U.S. air traffic.
-Continental is the country’s fourth-largest airline, while Eastern is the sixth-largest.
+Continental is the country’s fourth largest airline, while Eastern is the sixth largest.

-Financial analysts predicted that the federal inquiry, added to the company’s financial and labor headaches, could drive passengers away.
+Financial analysts predicted that the federal inquiry, added to the company’s financial and labor headaches, could drive more passengers away.

-″That announcement alone is a potential problem to an airline or airline system that can ill afford the publicity, given its already well publicized problems - from labor issues, to safety, to Continental’s service record,″ said Anthony Hatch of Argus Research Corp.
+″That announcement alone is a potential problem to an airline or airline system that can ill afford the publicity, given its already well publicized problems - from labor issues, to safety, to Continental’s service record,″ said Anthony Hatch of Argus Reserach Corp.

 ″They’re not getting enough people on the planes because they have such a bad reputation, whether it’s deserved or not.
 Add this issue and it’s hard to quantify the effect on people’s decisions.
 God knows what will happen if the government does indeed find they are unfit,″ he said.

 Houston-based Texas Air had record losses of $466 million last year and has an overall debt of around $5.4 billion.

 Louis Marckesano of Janney Montgomery Scott Inc. in Philadelphia said recent disputes between Texas Air Chairman Frank Lorenzo and the unions had contributed to a loss of confidence in Eastern and he predicted the investigation would do further damage.

 In a separate action on Wednesday, the Federal Aviation Administration announced a civil penalty of $823,000 against Miami-based Eastern because of ″recurring trends″ in connection with violations of safety regulations.

 The fine was imposed just over a year after Eastern agreed to pay a $9.5 million penalty in connection with other safety violations.